 Information is current as of January 2021 and is subject to change.

 Army ROTC is the single largest source of scholarship money in the United States.
 Each year, the Army awards millions of dollars in scholarships to thousands of deserving students nationwide.
 Two-year, three-year and four-year scholarships are available through the Army Reserve Officers’ Training Corps program.
 These scholarships pay tuition, mandatory university fees, $1,200 per year for textbook costs, and up to $420 per month tax-free subsistence allowance while school is in session.
 Scholarship recipients will be commissioned as officers at the rank of Second Lieutenant in the United States Army upon graduation.
 Scholarship recipients will typically incur a four-year active duty or eight-year Army Reserve/National Guard service commitment.

 Two- to three-year Guaranteed Reserve Forces Duty Scholarships are also available.

 Length of scholarship, application deadline, and where to apply:

 - Scholarship applications are accepted year-round.
 The address to request or submit an application is: Professor of Military Science, ATTN: Recruiting Operations Officer, U.S. Army ROTC, 101B Barker Hall, University of Kentucky, Lexington, KY 40506-0028; or call 859-257-6865.

 - Four-year scholarships: Application deadline is February 4 of a student’s high school senior year.
-High school seniors are eligible to apply as early as June 15.
+High school seniors are eligible to apply as early as June 12.
 Apply online at: www.goarmy.com/rotc.
-All applicants are evaluated by a board that considers the following criteria: ACT/SAT scores, high school academic record, extracurricular and/or athletic activities, and Professor of Military Science interview.
+All applicants are evaluated by a board that considers the following criteria: ACT/SAT scores, high school academic record, extracurricular and/or athletic activities, physical fitness test, and Professor of Military Science interview.

 Advance Course (last two academic years of baccalaureate degree)